-The third property is, if that A complement, that is A bar, is the complement of the event A, then the probability of A complement is equals to 1 - P(A).
-Here one thing is that the that event A and its complement union of this two events consist of the full set.
-Now, if you see here if this is your
+The third property is, if that A complement, that is A bar, is the complement of the event A, then the probability of A complement is equals to 1 minus probability of A. Here one thing is that, the, that event A and its complement, union of this two events consist of the full set.
+Now, if you see here, if this is your, if, if this is your full sample space, then and if this is your event A, then the event A and the event, this area is your event A complement.
+That means, the union of these two event is nothing but, the full set, which is the, which is full sample space S.